claudiocapanema/fedpredict/README.md

 ## Installation

 FedPredict is compatible with Python>=3.8 and is tested on the latest versions of Ubuntu.
-With your virtual environment opened, if you are using **torch** type the following command to install FedPredict from Pypi:
+With your virtual environment opened, if you are using **Torch** type the following command to install FedPredict from Pypi:

 ```python
     pip install fedpredict[torch]